anatolyben/anatolyben/README.md

 ### [SaaS Automation Framework](https://github.com/anatolyben/anatolyben-SAAS-Automation-Framework)

-Production-ready automation platform built with Node.js + PostgreSQL featuring auth, roles, APIs, validation, migrations, Docker, and CI/CD.
-Used as the foundation for delivering moderation bots and automation services to customers.
+A production-ready Node.js + PostgreSQL foundation for multi-tenant SaaS.
+Every service starts with auth, roles, APIs, validation, migrations, Docker, and CI/CD already solved.
+Used as the backbone of ModerationOS.

 ---